Four Strings

 Location: 5921 Stone Creek Dr, Lewisville, TX 75056

-Website: www.chapelanavilla.com
+Website: https://waltersweddingestates.com/venues/chapel-at-ana-villa-the-colony/

-Description: A beautiful space with an excellent live sound.
+Description: A beautiful space with excellent live sound.
 According to the website, it accommodates up to 275 guests.
 There is enough space at the front for the ensemble to sit without interfering with a larger bridal party.

 Recommended Ensembles: Any